 School of Law.

 Driven by cutting edge research that impacts on policy and practice in the legal, socio-legal and criminological fields, the University of Sheffield's School of Law is well respected and highly regarded amongst its peers.
-There is an outstanding depth of expertise in the department through our varied and diverse range of research activities, which were rated top 10 among UK Law Schools in the Research Excellence Framework 2014, and 2nd overall for research output.
+There is an outstanding depth of expertise in the department through our varied and diverse range of research activities.

 Research is based around five main clusters: the Centre for Criminological Research, the Centre for the Study of Law in Society, the Institute of Commercial Law Studies, Sheffield Institute of Biotechnology Law and Ethics, and Sheffield Centre for International and European Law.
 Proposals for projects within these areas are welcomed.
 In addition, the school is keen to encourage those with innovative interdisciplinary proposals in related fields to apply; to see a full list of our research activities please check our webpages.

 With research students coming from all over the world, there is a vibrant community here in the school.
 We value our students highly and recognise the important contribution they make, through taking an active role in our research centres and student-led research seminars and events.
 We are committed to excellent supervision, with academics placing a great deal of importance on the benefits of offering a strong support network.
 This is underpinned by dedicated PhD study space in the school and a host of top class facilities available to use across the University.

 PhD study in the School attracts funding from a range of sources, including fully funded studentships from both the university and external bodies; these are competitive and subject to availability.

 School of Law PhD Scholarship

 There are a number of School of Law funded PhD scholarships for full-time and part-time students from both the UK and overseas for study commencing from 1 February 2022 in the field of law and criminology.
 The deadline to apply is 12 November 2021.